05

 Includes King, Walnut Cove, Danbury & more

 Rural, self-reliant, and tired of being told what's good for you.
 Thousands of your neighbors signed a petition against a massive data center.
 Your planning board voted against it.
 Your commissioners approved it 3-2 anyway.
 You have one hospital in the whole county.
-And you've been lumped in with suburban Forsyth to pad someone else's margins.

 What's happening to you